Privacy Policy

 - Analytics service providers

-All data processors are contractually obligated to process your data only on our instructions, to maintain appropriate security measures, and to comply with applicable data protection laws.
+All data processors are contractually obligated to process your data only on our instructions, maintain appropriate security measures, and comply with applicable data protection laws.

 4.3.
 Legal and Regulatory Authorities

-We may disclose your personal data to public authorities, law enforcement agencies, courts, or regulatory bodies where required by law, legal process, or government request, or where necessary to protect our legal rights, safety, or property.
+We may disclose your personal data to public authorities, law enforcement agencies, courts, or regulatory bodies where required by law or necessary to protect our legal rights, safety, or property.

 4.4.
 No Sale of Personal Data